zhihaoy/nontype_functional/README.md

 }
 ```

-Ignore the fact that the code has no error handling or resource-safety; the callable wrappers -- `function_ref` in the example, generalized the idea of *callbacks*.
-You can pass anything with a matching call pattern to another function -- `parse_ini` in here, without turning the latter into a template.
+Ignore the fact that the code has no error handling or resource-safety; the callable wrappers, `function_ref` in the example, generalized the idea of *callbacks*.
+You can pass anything with a matching call pattern to another function, `parse_ini` in here, without turning the latter into a template.

 Now, what if you have an existing class that can read data, but it's not a function object?